What is Aluminium Oxide (Al2O3)?

 - Aluminium oxide is one of the common ingredients in sunscreen and is also present in cosmetics such as nail polish, blush, and lipstick.

 - It is used in formulations of glass.

 - It is used as a catalyst.

 - It is used in the purification of water to remove water from the gas streams.

 - It is used in sandpaper as an abrasive.

-- Aluminum oxide is an electrical insulator used as a substrate for integrated circuits.
+- Aluminium oxide is an electrical insulator used as a substrate for integrated circuits.

-Learn more about the chemical behavior and importance of Aluminum oxide with the expert faculties at BYJU’S.
+Learn more about the chemical behaviour and importance of Aluminium oxide with the expert faculties at BYJU’S.